This is Article No. 6 in the ‘Buddhism’ series.

-I am personally fully open to the possibility that such imagery is indeed experienced in the bardo, or intermediate state, between lives.
-Whatever our convictions, or agnostic position, may be in regard to the intermediate state in Tibetan tradition or about the general idea of rebirth, we need to be aware that these are archetypal images – by which I mean that they are universal images, and descriptions of universal psychological and spiritual realities.
+I am personally fully open to the possibility that such imagery is indeed experienced in the bardo, or intermediate state between lives.
+Whatever our convictions or our agnostic position may be in regard to the intermediate state in Tibetan tradition, or about the general idea of rebirth, we need to be aware that these are archetypal images – by which I mean that they are universal images, and descriptions of universal psychological and spiritual realities.
 There are profound truths expressed in this imagery that transcend culture and belief.
-The Hell Realms are a symbolic description of the rūpa skandha aspect of the egoic mind, with its tendency toward judgement and hatred (dvesha), and Vajrasattva-Akshobhya and Buddhalocanā are a symbolic description of that aspect of Consciousness that brings awareness and healing to that.
+The Hell Realms are a symbolic description of that aspect of the egoic mind that identifies with the rūpa skandha, and tends toward judgement and hatred (dvesha), and Vajrasattva-Akshobhya and Buddhalocanā are a symbolic description of that aspect of Consciousness that brings awareness and healing to that tendency.
 The choices that we face in the visionary and dream-like intermediate state of the bardo are the same choices that we find ourselves facing daily in a more concrete form, in everyday life.

 Unfortunately, we usually make these choices unconsciously.
 Unless we are very mindful, we find ourselves in identification with rūpa – with our thoughts and judgments, and mental projections.
 For the meditator, there is great value of becoming aware of the polarity between rūpa and dvesha (hatred) on one side, and the Mirror-Like Wisdom, Equanimity and Being, on the other.
 In meditation practice we have an opportunity to release the klesha energies of dvesha, or hatred, which give the egoic Thinking mind its momentum.
 We do this by simply holding our thoughts in awareness without identifying with them, but also by directly developing a familiarity with Equanimity and Being, and all the other qualities of the Mirror-Like Wisdom, which are personified and embodied in the figures of Vajrasattva-Akshobhya and Buddhalocanā.